shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - When working with Gemini with PDFs, show the following scenarios:
     - bytes / one pdf
     - Base64 / one pdf
 - Give step-by-step examples from `Section 2 ("Applying multimodal LLMs to images, PDFs, and text")` of the provided Notebook.
 Follow the code flow from the Notebook, highlighting each code cell step by step, while utilizing the markdown/text cells for inspiration.
+Avoid using code from other sections of the Notebook.
 -  **Section length**: 500 words (Don't count the code)

 ## Section 5: Foundations of multimodal embedding models